 You might be lucky, but if you’re reading this article, chances are you are having issues.
 We shouldn’t have to buy a secondary piece of hardware just to talk on discord while watching a stream, and this is why I wrote this article.
 Hopefully, it catches Discord’s attention more than their own bug report forum, which has had no official response from Discord in over a year.

 Ridiculous.
 At least acknowledge the problem exists!
 Hopefully, a little bit of press stress has some effect on their response to this issue, but knowing how Discord operates, I’m not getting my hopes up.

 I’ll Keep an Eye Out for a Real Fix

-I’m sorry for having to make this article – I really like discord, but this has been going on for far too long, with no response or acknoledgement that I have been able to find.
+I’m sorry for having to make this article – I really like discord, but this has been going on for far too long, with no response or acknowledgment that I have been able to find.
 I’ve been keeping an eye out for some Discord alternatives though.
-The inability to talk on discord for any reason, given the primary purpose of discord is a communication software, is a serious problem.
+The inability to talk on discord for any reason, given the primary purpose of discord is communication software, is a serious problem.

 If you do happen upon a fix that works for you, please let us know about it in the comments section!
 My Single-player Co-Op of Planet Zoo is falling way behind, and I’m sure many others will find your insight helpful.

 Turns out, you can get around this issue by routing your audio through VoiceMeeter or other audio software that works like it.
 The downside is that it does add a little bit of a delay to your audio, but it certainly beats having to have a separate physical microphone.